apache/hadoop-release-support/README.md

 ### Update `/release.properties`

-Update the value of `release.info.file` in `/release.properties` to point to the newly created file.
+Update the value of `release.version in `/release.properties` to declare the release version.
+This is used to determine the specific release properties file for that version.

 ```properties
 release.version=X.Y.Z